Our lawyers are handling cases for victims who want o bring a Novartis Beovu lawsuit in all 50 states.

 Will There Be a Beovu Class Action?

 Our lawyers expect there will be a Beovu class action lawsuit.
 When there are enough cases, plaintiffs’ lawyers will be able to seek an MDL class action.
 How long will this take?
-Our guess is early 2020.
+Our guess was early 2020.
+That did not come to pass.
+But individual lawsuits may also have real settlement and trial value.

 Contact Miller & Zois About Beovu Vision Loss Lawsuits